-See Inspiration’s Journey for the story of how I got the bright idea of fulltiming and what I did during the first few years.
-It seems inconceivable to me now that when I first took off in 2001, the only options for internet access was standing in line at a campground for dial-up AOL!
+See Inspiration’s Journey for the full story and some of what I did during the first few years.
+It seems unreal to me now that when I first took off in 2001, the only option for internet access was standing in line at a campground for dial-up AOL!
 That will give you an idea of what an “old timer” I am.
 And don’t laugh too hard at the old style of that old site, but it looked good to me then. 🙂

-I started that journal when I took off as a way to share what I was seeing and feeling with my family and friends.
+I also started that as an online journal when I took off as a way to share what I was seeing and feeling with my family and friends.
 It goes into much more detail of the beginning of my journey and the things I had to overcome to get on the road back then, but I stopped updating that in 2005 when I started this site.

 My first article, “Alaska Alone,” was published in the Good Sam magazine, “Highways” in 2005.
 The response to this and to my journal inspired me to begin work on this site to provide info to RVers with our specific needs in mind.
 After all, there’s a lot of info we who drive something 36′ long, towing a car behind us, need that a little Toyota doesn’t!

-Here’s a page with interviews of me from other media, including my first time on TV.
+A page with interviews of me from other media, including my first time on TV.
 So nervous I sighed big at the end and she didn’t edit it out! 🙂

 Answers the FAQ: How do you support yourself on the road?